 I've used the term "intact" a few times in this post.
 This is actually the commonly accepted name for an un-circumcised penis.
 So are there any benefits for leaving male genitalia intact?
 Lets take a look.

-intact men enjoy four times more penile sensitivity than circumcised men.
+Sensitivity.
+Research has shown that intact men enjoy four times more penile sensitivity than circumcised men.
 I ask most men: if you could go back and make your own decision regarding whether or not to be left intact, what would your decision be knowing this fact?

 Pediatricians do not recommend.
-In 1999, the American Academy of Pediatrics released a statement revising their position on circumcision, stating that
+In 1999, the American Academy of Pediatrics released a statement revising their position on circumcision, stating that "the benefits are not significant enough for the AAP to recommend circumcision as a routine procedure."

+Full penis length and circumference.
 The "prepuce" (foreskin) constitutes 50% or more of the skin system of the penis [1].
 If unfolded and spread flat, the average adult foreskin measures 60-90 square centimeters (10-14 square inches) [2], or about the size of an index card.
 The foreskin creates a visibly longer penis, especially when the foreskin extends beyond the head of the penis.
 Also, the double-layered tissue of the foreskin engorges with blood during erection and creates a visibly and sensually thicker shaft and glans.When the engorged foreskin retracts behind the coronal ridge of the glans, it often creates a wider and more pronounced "ridge" that many partners find especially stimulating during penetrative intercourse.
 The circumcised penis appears truncated and thinner than a full-sized intact penis.

 Protection.
 The sleeve of tissue known as the foreskin normally covers the glans and protects it from abrasion, drying, callusing (keratinization), and environmental contaminants.
 The glans is intended by nature to be a protected internal organ, like the female clitoris.
 The effect of an exposed glans and resulting keratinization on human sexual response has never been studied.
 Increasing reports by circumcised men indicate that keratinization causes a loss of sexual sensation, pleasure and fulfillment.